MrStiMu/design-patterns-in-java/collections/_posts/2023-11-05-overview-design-pattern-in-java.md

 ### Chain of Responsibility

-The Chain of Responsibility pattern is used to create a chain of objects that can handle requests.
+The [Chain of Responsibility Pattern]({% link _posts/2023-11-26-chain-of-responsibility-pattern-in-java.md %}) is used to create a chain of objects that can handle requests.
 The request is passed along the chain until it is handled by an object in the chain.
 This pattern is useful when you want to allow multiple objects to handle a request, but you don't know which object will handle it.

 ### Command

-The Command pattern is used to encapsulate a request as an object.
+The [Command Pattern]({% link _posts/2023-11-26-command-pattern-in-java.md %}) is used to encapsulate a request as an object.
 This object can then be passed as a parameter to methods, queued for execution, or stored for later use.
 This pattern is useful when you want to decouple the object that sends the request from the object that receives and executes it.

 ### Interpreter

-The Interpreter pattern is used to define a language and interpret expressions in that language.
+The [Interpreter Pattern]({% link _posts/2023-11-26-interpreter-pattern-in-java.md %}) is used to define a language and interpret expressions in that language.
 This pattern is useful when you want to create a domain-specific language and interpret expressions in that language.

 ### Iterator

-The Iterator pattern is used to provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+The  [Iterator Pattern]({% link _posts/2023-11-26-iterator-pattern-in-java.md %}) is used to provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 This pattern is useful when you want to provide a standard way to iterate over a collection of objects.

 ### Mediator

-The Mediator pattern is used to define an object that encapsulates how a set of objects interact.
+The [Mediator Pattern]({% link _posts/2023-11-26-mediator-pattern-in-java.md %}) is used to define an object that encapsulates how a set of objects interact.
 This pattern is useful when you want to reduce the coupling between objects by allowing them to communicate through a mediator object.

 ### Memento

-The Memento pattern is used to capture the internal state of an object without violating encapsulation and save it externally.
+The [Memennto` Pattern]({% link _posts/2023-11-22-memento-pattern-in-java.md %}) is used to capture the internal state of an object without violating encapsulation and save it externally.
 This pattern is useful when you want to create a snapshot of an object's state and restore it later.

 ### Observer

-The Observer pattern is used to define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+The [Observer Pattern]({% link _posts/2023-11-11-observer-pattern-in-java.md %}) is used to define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 This pattern is useful when you want to decouple the object that changes state from the objects that need to be notified of the change.

 ### State